Christ Church Georgetown in white text with dark blue background

 Nursery care for children four months through three years of age is available on Sundays, 8:30 a.m. - 12:30 p.m., in the Parish Hall, the large brick building that is three doors down from the Church.
 Nursery care is also available on days of liturgical significance (e.g. Christmas Eve, Christmas Day, Ash Wednesday, Maundy Thursday, Good Friday, etc.) and for other special occasions in the life of the parish community.
 Staffed by professional child caretakers, the nursery provides a welcoming, safe, and stimulating environment for infants and small children.
 For more information, including questions about the nursery schedule and procedures, contact the Parish Office.

-• When do Sunday School classes and youth groups meet?
+• When do Sunday School classes & youth groups meet?

 Christian education for children and youth ages three through 18 takes place on Sundays, 10:00 - 10:55 a.m.
 For more information, visit the Children & Families and the Youth Ministry pages, or contact the Rector.